KyraEvjen/CommissionTrackerFinal/README.md

 **faviconFiremax.ico** : Can be replaced by your prefered icon/artist logo.
 This is Kyra's Favicon / Artist Logo as default
 ![image](https://github.com/KyraEvjen/CommissionTrackerFinal/assets/156963640/f60baee1-8d86-4756-b5bf-a297a18fa301)

+SFX Folder
+- Contains sounds for the application

+Visual Folder
+- Contains exploding gif that was planned to be used in future update when deleting commissions